astry-ec/Talent-Acquisition-Performance-Dashboard/README.md

 4. As of August 12, 2026, Screening contains the largest number of active applicants.
 This stage may require closer monitoring to determine whether candidates are progressing as expected or experiencing delays. - Go to recomendations

 ### Time Performance Dashboard
-1. Employee Level GG03 is the only employee level that has average time to hire below the predefined target.
-On other hand, Employee Level GG08 is the longest average time to hire of employee level dimension.
+1. Employee Level GG03 is the only employee level that has an average time to hire below the predefined target.
+On other hand, Employee Level GG08 has the longest average time to hire.
-2. Predefined target is exceeded by all department for average time to hire.
+2. Average time to hire for all departments exceeded the predefined target. - Go to recommendations
+3. Interview 1 has the longest average days

 ## Recommendations
 Berdasarkan findings, bukan recommendation generik.